AdRoll/baker/README.md

 ```

 Components (inputs, filters, outputs and uploads) can be user-defined or those
-provided by baker can be used.
-They can also be merged in a single slice to use both.
+provided by Baker can be used.
+They can also be merged in a single slice to make
+all of them available.

 ## How to build a Baker executable